 - No foreign transaction fees

-- Earn 100,000 bonus points when you spend $15,000 on your card within three months of account opening
+- Earn 100,000 bonus points when you spend $15,000 on qualifying purchases with your card within three months of account opening

 - $95 annual fee